end2endzone/end2endzone-hugo/jekyll-export/_posts/2017-06-25-libargvcodec-a-c-library-which-properly-encode-and-decode-command-line-arguments.md

 ## Encoding arguments and decoding command line

-The encoding and decoding of command line arguments is with `<span style="font-size: medium;">IArgumentEncoder</span>` and `<span style="font-size: medium;">IArgumentDecoder</span>` interfaces.
+The encoding and decoding of command line arguments is with `IArgumentEncoder` and `IArgumentDecoder` interfaces.
 To interact with the interfaces, the `ArgumentList` class is used as input data or output data.
 The library provides the following classes which implements both interfaces:

 - `CmdPromptArgumentCodec` handles encoding/decoding for the Windows command prompt (shell)
 - `CreateProcessArgumentCodec` handles encoding/decoding for the Windows [CreateProcess()](http://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx) api.